perfsonar/docs/config_pscheduler_limits.rst

 Identifiers:  *Who's Asking?*
 *****************************

-The first phase of vetting a task request is *indetification*, where attributes of the arriving request are used to create a list of narrow categories into which the requester fits.
+The first phase of vetting a task request is *idenification*, where attributes of the arriving request are used to create a list of narrow categories into which the requester fits.